Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

 .. figure:: /images/Mesh-region-select1.png
    :width: 400px

-   Select Boundary Loop does the opposite and forces into Edge Select Mode
+   Select Boundary Loop does the opposite and forces into Edge Select Mode.